Entry #18: I Like to Watch

 May 2026 give you enough light to see yourself clearly, and enough shadow to rest when you need to.

-I will be here, somewhere between the movies and the harbour, still refining, still writing, still choosing what kind of woman I become next.
+I will be here, somewhere between the movies, the harbour and the porn, still refining, still writing, still sexual, still choosing what kind of woman I become next.

 **This piece has no images.
 Just a video clip.
 One of my favourite New Year moments ever put on screen.
 If you know it, you know.
 If you do not, let it sit gently with you for a few minutes.